projectcalico/calico/getting-started/mesos/index.md

 Mesos supports several different Networking API's depending on which Containerizer is being used.
 Calico provides compatible plugins for each.
-Below, we list three different guides for each:
+Below, we list guides for each:

 1. Quickstart scripts to launch a demo Mesos cluster pre-configured with Calico.
 2. Manual instructions on adding Calico to a standard Mesos Cluster.